puffscoin/ethereumjs-vm/docs/stateManager.md

 ### cleanupTouchedAccounts

-Removes accounts form the state trie that have been touched, as defined in EIP-161 ([https://github.com/ethereum/EIPs/blob/master/EIPS/eip-161.md][61]).
+Removes accounts form the state trie that have been touched.

 #### Parameters